 About the Current Team

-Aaron is thrilled to
+I am thrilled to

-brings with him three years of experience as a Project Manager at the Center
+join Dr. Brewster’s Marginalization, Mental Health, and Empowerment Team.
+I bring with me three years of experience as a Project Manager at the Center

 community-based intervention incorporating participants directly into the

 I began to explore my interests in the prevention of HIV/AIDS and issues of Queer/LGBT health during my undergraduate work at Gay Men’s Health Crisis (GMHC).
 At GMHC, I took on case management and mental health responsibilities, supporting clients in housing stability and crystal methamphetamine recovery.
 While studying abroad at the African Gender Institute in Cape Town, South Africa, I worked as a research assistant for an international PrEP Study through the Desmond Tutu HIV Foundation.